igrowing/esp8266_smart_home_ready/modules/sewage pump controller/readme.md

 ![Node-RED flow](nr_flow.jpg "Node-RED flow for Sewage Pump Controller")

-## Crucial mechanical design change
+## Crucial design change
-IMPORTANT!
+The JSN-SR04T sonar raised several troubles in the design:
+1. It could not be too close to the switching power supply.
+It is very sensitive to EMI.
+Very serious EMI protection and isolation needed for it.
+2. Its blue PCBA is not waterproof.
+The waterproof coating of the PCBA causes work stability problems.
+IP55 enclosure is not good enough for its protection from humidity.
+As result every 2-3 years the module needs to be replaced.
+3. The transducer is waterproof.
+However, in 2-3 years the humidity of sewage pit destroys it.

+As result, the current design uses [Maxbotix MB-7062 sonar](https://www.maxbotix.com/ultrasonic_sensors/mb7062.htm).
+It is 10 times more expensive than JSN-SR04T.
+Hoping it withstand better with humidity.
+It is easier to operate.
+It has larger range of distance detection.
+It has several types of outputs for choice and convenience.

+> Obsolete!
 Originally, the distance meter module JSN-SR04T v.2.0 is planned to be mounted on the main PCB.
 It found to be sensitive, possible influenced from switching PSU.
 At the original placement the JSN-SR04T always returned minimal and not usable values.
 I tried to resolve the problem electronically by adding filters.
 Dozen variants tried.
 Only phisical distance from the mainboard solved the problem.
+>

-So, thinking out of the box _literally_, I placed the JSN-SR04T in separated waterproof box in the sewage pit.
+> So, thinking out of the box _literally_, I placed the JSN-SR04T in separated waterproof box in the sewage pit.
 It's about 3m cable between the JSN-SR04T and the mainboard.
 Use reasonably shielded cable with 4 wires and ground the shield well.

 ## Initialization
 Once the firmware is uploaded and the module is powered on, the Homie-xxxxxx AP will appear.
 It might take a minute or two if you use brand new ESP8266 with unwritten Flash.
 Homie will format the SPIFFS first.